sachsmc/pseval/cran-comments.md

-This is a update that contains some important bugfixes and improvements to documentation.
+This is a update that contains some important bugfixes and enhancements suggested by a review of a submission to the R Journal.

 ## Test environments
 * local Windows install, R 3.3.1